ChristianVillalba/the-complete-web-development-bootcamp/Bootstrap/README.md

     * One of the most powerful features of Bootstrap
     * It is made of 3 components:
         1. A **div** that has a **class** of **container**
+            * The bootstrap container is responsive
+            * It will have a different size on different sized screens
         2. A **nested** container div of **class row**
         3. A **nested** container div of **class col**
         ```html